FPynk/teleSecretary/docs/setup_notes.md

 - The container starts the Python bot process.
 - `tele_secretary` loads configuration from the environment.
 - The bot applies pending migrations on startup.
+- Telegram command handlers do not run migrations per command.
 - The bot starts Telegram long polling.

 The SQLite database uses WAL mode.
 Backups should use SQLite's `.backup`